 The focus of the funding is aligned to priorities included in the City of Ottawa Strategic Plan and the City’s Equity and Inclusion Lens.
 Equity groups include: racialized people; Aboriginal people; women; people with disabilities; older adults; people who identify as gay, lesbian, bi-sexual, trans, two-spirit and queer (LGBTQ+) community; people living in poverty; youth; immigrants; francophones; and people living in rural communities.

 2019 Recreation Funding, Youth at Risk Project Funding Priorities:

-Projects must be focused on preventing, or intervening with, youth at risk of participating in criminal behavior, through:
+Projects must be focused on preventing, or intervening with, youth at risk of participating in criminal behaviour, through: